 top of page

-We all expect to have a few issues with hearing as we get older, but not many people know that hearing loss can increase your risk of developing dementia.
+Many people expect some changes to their hearing as they get older, but fewer people realise that hearing loss can affect brain health and increase the risk of dementia.

-James Owen from Owen Hearing shares his thoughts on why hearing health matters, and we’ve also included some local support in Crowborough and the latest research to help you take action.
+James Owen from Owen Hearing shares his thoughts on why hearing health matters.
+We have also included local support in and around Crowborough, along with recent research, to help you take practical steps.

 Many of us will go through hearing loss at some point but there is a lot we can do to turn the volume up on life.
 Remember, ageing is a journey we all share and we can make it a rich, fulfilling adventure if we stay connected, stay engaged and, above all, stay positive.
 James Owen